 Information about Gliclazide

-Gliclazide is used in the treatment of type 2 diabetes.
+Gliclazide is used in the treatment of type 2 diabetes mellitus.
+It is used along with diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How gliclazide works

-Gliclazide is an anti-diabetic medication.
-It works by increasing the amount of insulin released by the pancreas in order to lower the blood glucose.
+is an antidiabetic medication.
+It works by increasing the amount of insulin released by the pancreas in order to lower the blood sugar levels.

 Common side effects of gliclazide

-Hypoglycemia (Low blood sugar level), Nausea, Headache, Dizziness
+Hypoglycemia (low blood sugar level), Indigestion, Stomach upset

 Available Medicine for Gliclazide